 Registrar-Scheduled Final Exams

 - The Exam and Course Deadline Groups are posted on the Registrar’s website.
-We will be posting the 3 hour exam schedule a few weeks into the semester.
+The three-hour final exam schedule is typically published within the first few weeks of the semester.

 - Instructional staff members are responsible for proctoring and administering the main final exams for their courses.